FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 2.rst

 The following are the input parameters for a Type 3 inlet (Figure 30):

     - Weir coefficient: 2.85 - 3.30 (suggested 3.00 English, 1.6 metric)
     - Grate perimeter (not including curb side)
     - Grate open area
     - Grate sag height (zero for at grade)

-Note: Orifice flow coefficient = 0.67 (hardcoded) for all cases.
+.. note:: Orifice flow coefficient = 0.67 (hardcoded) for all cases.

 .. image:: ../img/Storm_Drain_Modeling_Guidelines/Chapter2/image13.jpeg